 Galp offers long-term financial incentives (cash bonuses over a 3-year period) for categories under senior management.
 These long-term incentives have financial and economic targets associated and contribute to retain well-qualified employees and to achieve longer-term goals and strategic objectives of the Company.

 This commitment aims to implement a cross-accountability culture of the Organization towards our Sustainability goals and commitments.
-Thus, we ensure the commitment of management and the encouragement of deep integration of EQSS aspects in our daily activities.
-The EQSS factor, which consists of a set of indicators, is reflected in the variable remuneration resulting from the evaluation of the employees' performance.
+Thus, we ensure the commitment of management and the encouragement of deep integration of sustainability aspects in our daily activities.

-In 2019, we incorporated a quantitative and explicit safety and carbon intensity KPI, with impact on the evaluation and remuneration of the executive directors.
+In 2019, we incorporated a quantitative and explicit safety and carbon intensity KPI, with impact on the evaluation and remuneration of the executive members.

 As from 2019, the indicators defined by the Remuneration Committee to determine the annual variable remuneration, in addition to the economic dimension, which will be evaluated by reference to the generation of cash flow by business, incorporate the achievement of objectives and targets related to safety and environmental sustainability of activities material to the company, namely through the Total Recordable Injury Rate and the Carbon Intensity Index.